-A “semihumourous introduction” to Fellini’s world in a “documentary” made for US television, illustrating dedication to cinema as an intuitive visual art that transcends mere illustrative storytelling.
+A “semihumourous introduction” to the world of Federico Fellini movies in a “documentary” made for US television, illustrating dedication to cinema as an intuitive visual art that transcends mere illustrative storytelling.

 Commissioned by NBC television producer Peter Goldfarb in 1968 to do an hour-long program on his work, Fellini filmed a “sort of semihumourous introduction” to past and future plans: the recently abandoned project, The Voyage of G. Mastorna, and his latest work-in-progress, Satyricon.

 Fellini opines on his Felliniesque creative process: “I think almost exclusively in images, which explains why an actor’s face and body are more important to me than plot structure . . . .
 The key word to understanding my kind of cinema is vitality.
 What I seek is to live the expression itself.”

 Michael Rowin on Damian Pettigrew’s “Fellini: I’m a Born Liar,”: Fellini was such a good interview subject largely because he reveled in creating his own myth, even outside film (“I invented everything, including my birth”), and, in keeping with its title, the book presents a host of wonderful Fellini yarns, including his childhood abduction via wolf, his mysterious encounter with Carlos Castaneda, and several experiences involving magic and paranormal visions.